duncanmcclean/simple-commerce/docs/tags/cart.md

 {{ if {sc:cart:free} === true }}
     You have nothing to pay!
 {{ else }}
-    You have stuff to pay - caugh up!
+    You have stuff to pay - cough up!
 {{ /if }}
 ```